Online Conference Program - All Times in US Central Time - November 16

 Panel Session - Emergence of Hubs and Clusters for CCUS in the US: A Driver of Growth

-Moderator: Patricia Loria, Senior Client Engagement Lead - Global CCS Institute
+Moderator: Matt Bright, Senior Advocacy and Communications Adviser - Global CCS Institute

 To achieve the 5,600 mtpa of CO2 capture and storage likely needed to reach midcentury climate goals 70 to 100 new CCS facilities will need to be built every year.
 This herculean task will be impossible if every CCS facility must build its own storage site.
 Therefore, the world is looking to implement hub and cluster models – sites where multiple emitters can use a shared storage infrastructure.
 Europe had been leading the development of hubs and clusters with government support, and the US has seen multiple announcements over the past year seeking to link multiple capture sites with a shared interstate transport and storage network.
 Developers of these hubs and clusters will share their plans to develop these sites and what it can mean for emitters looking to decarbonize.